14 nm process: Shipping devices

 On September 5, 2014, Intel launched the first three Broadwell-based processors that belonged to the low-TDP Core M family: Core M-5Y10, Core M-5Y10a, and Core M-5Y70.

-In February 2015, Samsung announced that their flagship smartphones, the Galaxy S6 and S6 Edge, would feature 14 nm Exynos systems on chip (SoCs).
+In February 2015, Samsung announced that their flagship smartphones, the Galaxy S6 and S6 Edge, would feature "14 nm" Exynos systems on chip (SoCs).

-On March 9, 2015, Apple Inc. released the "Early 2015" MacBook and MacBook Pro, which utilized 14 nm Intel processors.
+On March 9, 2015, Apple Inc. released the "Early 2015" MacBook and MacBook Pro, which utilized "14 nm" Intel processors.
 Of note is the i7-5557U, which has Intel Iris Graphics 6100 and two cores running at 3.1 GHz, using only 28 watts.

-On September 25, 2015, Apple Inc. released the iPhone 6S & 6S Plus, which are equipped with "desktop-class" A9 chips that are fabricated in both 14 nm by Samsung and 16 nm by TSMC (Taiwan Semiconductor Manufacturing Company).
+On September 25, 2015, Apple Inc. released the iPhone 6S & 6S Plus, which were erstwhile equipped with "desktop-class" A9 chips that are fabricated in both "14 nm" by Samsung and "16 nm" by TSMC (Taiwan Semiconductor Manufacturing Company).

-In May 2016, Nvidia released its GeForce 10 series GPUs based on the Pascal architecture, which incorporates TSMC's 16 nm FinFET technology and Samsung's 14 nm FinFET technology.
+In May 2016, Nvidia released its GeForce 10 series GPUs based on the Pascal architecture, which incorporates TSMC's "16 nm" FinFET technology and Samsung's "14 nm" FinFET technology.

-In June 2016, AMD released its Radeon RX 400 GPUs based on the Polaris architecture, which incorporates 14 nm FinFET technology from Samsung.
-The technology was licensed to GlobalFoundries for dual sourcing.
+In June 2016, AMD released its Radeon RX 400 GPUs based on the Polaris architecture, which incorporated "14 nm" FinFET technology from Samsung.
+The technology had at that time been licensed to GlobalFoundries for dual sourcing.

-On August 2, 2016, Microsoft released the Xbox One S, which utilized 16 nm by TSMC.
+On August 2, 2016, Microsoft released the Xbox One S, which utilized "16 nm" by TSMC.

-On March 2, 2017, AMD released its Ryzen CPUs based on the Zen architecture, incorporating 14 nm FinFET technology from Samsung which was licensed to GlobalFoundries for GlobalFoundries to build.
+On March 2, 2017, AMD released its Ryzen CPUs based on the Zen architecture, incorporating "14 nm" FinFET technology from Samsung which had erstwhile been licensed to GlobalFoundries for GlobalFoundries to build.